MicrosoftDocs/learn/learn-pr/wwl-data-ai/get-started-generative-ai-azure-database-postgresql/includes/2-understand-generative-ai-and-llms.md

 - **Image and Music Synthesis**: Creating new images or music based on existing data.
 - **Healthcare**: Generating medical reports, diagnoses, and treatment recommendations.

-## Explore the role of Large Language Models
+## Explore the role of large language models

 Large Language Models (LLMs) form the foundation of generative AI.
 These algorithmic powerhouses process natural language inputs and predict the next word based on context.
 LLMs are trained on massive amounts of text data to understand and generate human-like language.
 These models, often based on deep learning architectures like Transformers, exhibit remarkable natural language understanding and generation capabilities.
 OpenAI's GPT (Generative Pre Trained), which powers ChatGPT, is an example of an LLM.
 Essential characteristics of LLMs include immense scale, with models containing hundreds of millions to trillions of parameters, allowing them to capture complex language patterns.
 Here's how they work: